Which? Elderly Care

-Younger People With Dementia (Berkshire) provide workshops and one-to-one support to those with young onset dementia.
+Younger People With Dementia (Berkshire) CIO provide workshops and one-to-one support to those with young onset dementia.
 Workshops provided include a choir, cycling, running, katakanuing, art, walking, gardening, furniture restoration and drama.
 New workshops are continually added to meet the interests of those with young onset dementia.
 The one-to-one support is tailored to the interests of the individual and can for example include shopping, bowling, swimming or dog walking.
-An education course is also provided to those with young onset dementia and their family and carers.
+There is also access to Admiral Nurses for Carers.

 Support group